greg-raven/Uncommon-Sense/_posts/2015-04-03-the-law-of-the-land.md

 ---
-title: 'The law of the land'
+title: "The law of the land"
 layout: post
 categories:
 - Constitution